 Post New Messages

-To post a new message, author permissions or higher are required.
-Users without the necessary permission will not see the "New" button.
+To post a new message, the user must have the "Author" role or higher.
+Users without the necessary permission will not see the New

 - Enter the Title (Required).